jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

     }
 ```

-Go has good performance with the imperative loop, again approaching unvectorized C as is the case with most languages.
-When using
+Go has good performance with the both the usual imperative loop and their 'range' idiom which is like a 'foreach' in other languages.
-the range idiom performance is quit bad.
-Given how ranges are so common and Go is described as fast, I'm a little surprised at this
-one.
-If I am doing something wrong, please send me an email.
-Auto vectorization and SIMD support of any kind appear to be completely
+Auto vectorization and SIMD support of any kind appear to be completely not on the Go radar.
+There are no map/reduce/fold higher order functions
-not on the Go radar.
-There are no map/reduce/fold higher order functions in the standard library, so we can't compare them.
+in the standard library, so we can't compare them.
+Go does a good thing here by not providing a slow path at all.

 ### Conclusion